lightning/bolts/11-payment-encoding.md

   - if it does NOT understand the `prefix`:
     - MUST fail the payment.
   - if the `amount` is empty:
-	  - SHOULD indicate that amount is unspecified [FIXME: indicate where or to whom?].
+	  - SHOULD indicate to the payer that amount is unspecified.
   - otherwise:
     - if `amount` contains a non-digit OR is followed by anything except a `multiplier` (see table above):